dlang-tour/english/basics/ranges.md

 42.repeat.take(3).writeln; // [42, 42, 42]
 ```

-## Value vs. Reference types
+## Value vs. Reference Semantics

-If the range object is a [value type](basis/structs), then the range will be
+If the range object has value semantics (e.g [structs](basics/structs)
+without reference type fields), then the range will be
 copied when passing it as a value parameter to a function, and only the copy
 will be consumed.

-Below `iota` produces a struct value instance, and `drop` accepts it by value:
+Below `iota` produces a struct instance, and `drop` accepts it by value:

 ```d
 import std.range;